Jess-Dowd/CS-499-Artifact-1/README.md

-# CS-499-Artifact-1# CS-499 Enhancement 1 – Software Engineering & Design
+# CS-499-Artifact-1 – Software Engineering & Design

 This repository contains Artifact One for the SNHU Computer Science capstone.